Answered By: Circulation Newman Library Last Updated: Apr 22, 2020 Views: 73

 - Fastcase: Look up a case by citation (130 S. Ct.
 876 or 531 U.S. 1060) or by party (Citizens United v.
 Federal Election Commission or Bush v.
 Gore).
 Punctuation does matter in citation lookups.
 U.S. is the abbreviation for United States Reports.

-- Summon: You may be able to find the text of a case by typing the party names in a Summon search.
+- Discovery: You may be able to find the text of a case by typing the party names in a Discovery search.
 Even if the case itself does not appear you may find a reference to the case citation in the text of a retrieved document.

 - Legal citations take the form of a number, an abbreviation, and a number.
 For court cases the first number is the volume where the case can be found in its official print version and the second number is the first page number of the case.
 For statutes the first number is the title and the second number is the section or part, usually written using the symbol § or §§ (multiple sections or parts).
 Examples: 11 CFR §100.29 or 2 U. S. C. §441